NTIA/sigmf-ns-scos/README.md

 Per SigMF, the `Captures` value is an array of capture segment objects that describe the parameters of the signal capture.
 The `scos` specification does not add any enhancements to this section.

 ## 5. Annotations
-Per SigMF, the `Annoations` value is an array of annoation segment objects that describe anything regarding the signal data not part of the `global` and `captures` objtects.
+Per SigMF, the `Annotations` value is an array of annotation segment objects that describe anything regarding the signal data not part of the `global` and `captures` objtects.
 Each SigMF annotation segment object must contain a `core:sample_start` name/value pair, which indicates the first index at which the rest of the segment's name/value pairs apply.

 |name|required|type|unit|description|
 |----|--------------|-------|-------|-----------|